BriceT4/SCAcode/README.md

 ```

 ## Known Issues and Limitations
-The following limitations apply based on physical limitation of the systems the code is intended to model (e.g., the fuel can not have melted for this model to be valid) and the limitations of mathematical equations/models used:
+The following limitations apply based on physical limitation of the systems the code is intended to model (e.g., the fuel can not have melted for this model to be valid and water must boil in a boiling water reactor) and the limitations of mathematical equations/models used:

 | Type     | Limit     |
 | :---     | :---      |